Logo

 char * read_config_save_octet_string (char *saveto, u_char *str, size_t len)

-char * read_config_read_octet_string (char *readfrom, u_char **str, size_t *len)
+char * read_config_read_octet_string (const char *readfrom, u_char **str, size_t *len)

 char * read_config_save_objid (char *saveto, oid *objid, size_t len)